Xxhkk3xX/QR_Generator/README.md

 A beautiful, mobile-first QR code generator built with React and TypeScript.
 Create fully customizable QR codes with your brand colors and logo.

+⚠️ **PRIVATE REPOSITORY - NOT FOR PUBLIC USE**

+This repository contains proprietary code and sensitive API keys.
+It is not licensed for public use, modification, or distribution.
+All rights reserved.

 ## Features

 - 📱 Mobile-first, responsive design